binkley/kotlin-veil/README.md

 ## Features

-- Demonstrating "piercing the veil" and "unpierceable veils"
+- Demonstrates "piercing the veil" and "unpierceable veils"
-- Primitive means for reflecting on veiledness by casting to a `Veiled<T>`, and using the `pierced` property, or `veiled(prop-ref)` function
+- JDK reflection on veiledness by casting to a `Veiled<T>`, and using the `pierced` property, or the `veiled(prop-ref)` function

 One might say, "Use an ORM"!
 The point of veiled objects is lighter-weight code without the complexity of an ORM.
+Contrawise,

 ## Demonstration